Operads with trivial $\mathbb{A}$-actions: Torsion elements

 \section{Torsion elements}

-First we recall the definition of a torsion element in a graded algebra.
+First we recall the notion of torsion elements in a graded algebra.
 Let $A:=\oplus_{i=0}^{\infty} A_i$ be a locally finite ${\mathbb N}$-graded algebra.
 An element $x$ in $A$ is called {\it right torsion} if $x A_{\geq n}=0$ for some $n\gg 0$ \cite[p.
 233]{AZ94}.
-Similarly we define a {\it left torsion} element.
-The set of right (resp. left) torsion elements of $A$ is denoted by $\tau^r(A)$ (resp. $\tau^l(A)$).
-The left and right torsions of operads can be defined similarly, see below.
-For two subspaces $I$ and $J$ of an operad $\PP$, $I\circ J$ was introduced in Subsection \ref{zzsec1.4}.
+Similarly we can define a {\it left torsion} element.
+The set of right (resp. left) torsion elements of $A$ is denoted by~$\tau^r(A)$ (resp. $\tau^l(A)$).
+The left and right torsion elements of an operad can be defined similarly, see below.